TariqAHassan/BioVida/docs/contributing/README.md

 ## Documentation

-On last count, this project has ~6000 lines of documentation, with ~5300 lines of actual code.
+On last count, this project had ~6000 lines of documentation, with ~5300 lines of actual code.
 However, several support modules and large parts of the ``images.openi_interface`` module remain undocumented.